Xilinx/mlir-aie/docs/buildHostWin.md

 1. Clone [https://github.com/Xilinx/XRT](https://github.com/Xilinx/XRT) for instance under `C:\Technical` and `git checkout 2023.2`
 1. Create a .lib file from the .dll shipping with the driver
     - In wsl, generate a .def file (see above)
-    - Start a x86 Native Tools Command Prompt (installed as part of VS17), go to the folder `C:\Technical\xrtIPUfromDLL` and run command:
+    - Start a x86 Native Tools Command Prompt (installed as part of VS17), go to the folder `C:\Technical\xrtNPUfromDLL` and run command:
       ```
       lib /def:xrt_coreutil.def /machine:x64 /out:xrt_coreutil.lib
       ```